Completion of payment for registration indicates your acceptance of the Terms and Conditions.

 Commission and Settlement

-Brighton Fringe will deduct a 6.5% commission (plus VAT) on all tickets sold through the Brighton Fringe Box Office and website, as well as any PRS PPL payments (plus VAT) if applicable.
+Brighton Fringe will deduct a 6.5% commission (ex.
+VAT) on all tickets sold through the Brighton Fringe Box Office and website, as well as any PPL PRS (Phonographic Performance Limited/The Performing Right Society) payments (plus VAT) if applicable.
 The commission is calculated on your gross sales (i.e. before tax is deducted).
 It is your responsibility to settle any VAT or tax liabilities as appropriate.
-The rate of VAT on commission will change on 31 March 2022 from 12.5% to 20%.
+The rate of VAT on commission is 20%.